Fidanhykolli/Fidanhykolli/README.md

-- 👋 Hi, I’m @Fidanhykolli
+👋 Hello, I'm @Fidanhykolli!
-- 👀 I’m interested in
+👀 I'm interested in all things related to web development.
-- 🌱 I’m currently learning Front-end and Back-end
+🌱 Currently, I'm learning both Front-end and Back-end to broaden my skill set.
-- 💞️ I’m looking to collaborate on ...
+💞️ I'm looking for collaboration opportunities to put my knowledge into practice and learn even more.
-- 📫 How to reach me : IG: Fidanhykolli , FB: Fidan Hykolli, E-mail: fidan-323@live.com
+📫 You can reach me on Instagram: Fidanhykolli, Facebook: Fidan Hykolli, or via email: fidan-323@live.com.
-- ⚡ Fun fact: I speak 4 languages
+⚡ Fun fact: I speak 4 languages fluently, which allows me to communicate with people from diverse cultures all around the world!

 <!---
 Fidanhykolli/Fidanhykolli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.